Frequently Asked Questions

 Q: How does the Walden Square development qualify under the new ordinance?

-A: The ordinance allows incremental increases in density, limited increases in height, and relaxation of certain other zoning limitations for residential developments in which all units are made permanently affordable to households earning up to 100% of Area Median Income.
+A: The ordinance allows incremental increases in density and other considerations for residential developments in which all units are made permanently affordable to households earning up to 100% of Area Median Income.
 The proposed development meets all the standards set forth in the ordinance.

 Q: Where will the proposed project be built?